MaLA-LM/GlotEval-HumanEval/docs/src/components/table.rst

-Table
+TableData
 ================

-The ``Table`` component displays structured data in a table format, supports pagination.
+The ``TableData`` component displays structured data in a table format, supports pagination.

-.. function:: Table({ results, selectedModels, selectedLanguages })
+.. function:: TableData({ results, selectedModels, selectedLanguages })

    :param results: Evaluation scores will be displayed.
    :type results: array of objects